Middae/MiddAI/README.md

 Offline AI.
 Online intelligence when you need it.
 MiddAI is a self-hosted AI assistant that runs on your own computer.
 It can work fully offline, but when connected to the internet it can search the web, check facts, and use results to improve its answers.

- ## [Itch Page](https://github.com/YourName/MiddAI/releases/latest) - Check here for more info, screenshots and alternative download.
+ ## [Itch Page](https://github.com/YourName/MiddAI/releases/latest) - Check here for alternative download.
  ## [Download MiddAI](https://github.com/Middae/MiddAI---Private-Offline-AI-from-Middae/releases/download/v2.0/MiddAI.V2.0.zip) Click here to download MiddAI.